How Many Grams In A Cup

 What are grams?

-Grams (g or gm) is a unit of weight or mass used in the metric measurement system.
-There are 1000 milligrams in one gram and 1000 grams in 1 kilogram.
-Most countries recognise this form of measurement.
-The ingredients you buy will usually come in these quantities too.
+Grams (abbreviated as g or gm) is a unit of weight found in the metric system.
+There are 1000 milligrams in 1 gram and 1000 grams in 1 kilogram.
+Since most countries use this system, many recipes will be listed using grams.

-The United States uses the US customary system of measurement which is based on the imperial system.
-Weight is measured in ounces instead, but can also be converted to grams.
+The United States uses the US customary system, which is based on the imperial system.
+In this case, weight is measured in ounces and then must be converted to grams.

 What is a cup?